TheineAddict/Null-Expected/src/data/posts/author1/2025/12/holiday-code-freeze-best-practices.md

 Where possible:

--   deploy code early, with features disabled by default,
+**deploy code early**, with features _disabled_ by default,

--   use gradual enablement (per cohort, region, or percentage of traffic) during staffed hours,
+**use gradual enablement** (per cohort, region, or percentage of traffic) during staffed hours,

--   maintain an immediate “kill switch” to disable the feature without a full redeploy.
+**maintain an immediate “kill switch”** to disable the feature without a full redeploy.

 Progressive delivery allows you to align risk exposure with your actual operational capacity, rather than with the calendar.

 ### 7.3 Targeted observability

-Generic “we have monitoring” is insufficient for holiday changes.
+Generic “we have monitoring” is **insufficient** for holiday changes.
 For each significant change, define:

--   the specific flows and metrics that might be affected,
+the specific **flows and metrics** that might be affected,

--   the dashboards and alerts that will surface problems early,
+the **dashboards and alerts** that will surface problems early,

--   the leading indicators (error rates, latency, conversion drops, unusual behaviour) that will trigger investigation or rollback.
+the **leading indicators** (error rates, latency, conversion drops, unusual behaviour) that will trigger investigation or rollback.

 ### 7.4 Clear on-call posture

 Ensure that:

--   there is a named incident commander for the period, with clear authority to trigger rollback,
+there is a **named incident commander** for the period, with clear authority to trigger rollback,

--   escalation paths are known and tested,
+**escalation paths** are known and tested,

--   on-call load is realistic (fewer, more predictable changes rather than continuous churn).
+**on-call load is realistic** (fewer, more predictable changes rather than continuous churn).

 The underlying philosophy is simple: if you choose to accept risk, ensure it is _bounded_ and _reversible_.